×

 Care of Taro and Scot Pine

-Care of Taro and Scot Pine include pruning, fertilizers, watering etc. Taro pruning is done No pruning needed and Scot Pine pruning is done Prune once the plant is tall enough and Prune to stimulate growth.
+Care of Taro and Scot Pine include pruning, fertilizers, watering etc. Taro pruning is done and Scot Pine pruning is done Prune once the plant is tall enough and Prune to stimulate growth.
 In summer Taro needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Scot Pine needs Lots of watering and in winter, it needs Average Water.